Powered Sites

 Frequently Asked Questions

 Yes.
 A Victorian fishing licence is required.
 Fish may include redfin, yellowbelly and silver perch.
-Trout were released previously, but availability is uncertain.

 Yes, but you must follow Fisheries laws and rules.